How Much Is Obsidian Worth? Types, Uses & Pricing Insights

 How much is raw obsidian worth?

-Raw obsidian's value depends on many factors including its size, the purity of the specimen, and the color.
-The majority of obsidian ore is only worth $0.005 per kilogram.
+Raw obsidian's value depends on factors like size, purity, and color.
+Most common obsidian is worth around $0.005 per kilogram, while rarer specimens can fetch higher prices.

 Obsidian Varieties Listed by Value